Agent#

 Bases:

-objectAn agent interface that uses Ax as the backend for optimization and experiment tracking.
+objectAn interface that uses Ax as the backend for optimization and experiment tracking.

 The readables to use for acquisition.
 These should be the minimal set of readables that are needed to compute the objectives.

-The degrees of freedom that the agent can control, which determine the output of the model.
+The degrees of freedom that the agent can control, which determine the search space.

 The objectives which the agent will try to optimize.